DirectRTX/Simple-Ad-Network/README.md

 ## Changing Configuration Settings

 You are going to need to edit each line of your `config.php` file.

-Here's an explanation of what each variable is used for:
+Here's an explanation of each variable:

 ```
 $hostname - The name hostname for connecting to MySQL.
 Normally this is "localhost".